 - Heat the oven to 350F.

-- Line a 13X9 baking pan with parchment paper.
+- Line a 13X9 baking pan with parchment paper allowing the paper to hang about 1-2 inches over the sides of the pan.
 Set aside.

 - In a food processor add the flour and cold diced butter.
 Pulse a few more times until the mixture resembles fine breadcrumbs and all the butter is cut in.
 You can also use a pastry blender, a fork or rub the butter and flour with your hands.